Lightweight Structure-Aware Attention for Visual Understanding: Experiments

 \section{Experiments}

 We first describe the implementation details and then present extensive results.
-This includes a set of comprehensive ablation studies and a state-of-the-art comparison on ImageNet-1K~\cite{deng2009imagenet}.
-Finally, we also verify the effectiveness of LiSA on object detection with COCO~\cite{lin2014microsoft}, and video action recognition with Something-Something-V2 (SS-V2)~\cite{goyal2017something}.
+This includes a set of comprehensive analyses and a state-of-the-art comparison on ImageNet-1K~\citep{deng2009imagenet} and ImageNet-21k~\citep{imagenet15russakovsky}.
+Finally, we also verify the effectiveness of LiSA on video action recognition with Kinetics-400~\citep{kay2017kinetics}, object detection with COCO~\citep{lin2014microsoft}, and semantic segmentation with ADE-20K~\citep{zhou2017ade20k}.